nasa/cumulus/docs/data-cookbooks/setup.md

 |bucket|`"internal"`|Yes|Name of the bucket where the file will be stored|
 |url_path|`"${collectionShortName}/{substring(file.name, 0, 3)}"`|No|Folder used to save the granule in the bucket.
 Defaults to the collection `url_path`|
 |checksumFor|`"^MOD09GQ\\.A[\\d]{7}\\.[\\S]{6}\\.006\\.[\\d]{13}\\.hdf$"`|No|If this is a checksum file, set `checksumFor` to the `regex` of the target file.|

-## Providers

-Providers generate and distribute input data that Cumulus obtains and sends to workflows.
-Schema for providers can be found [here](https://github.com/nasa/cumulus/tree/master/packages/api/models/schemas.js) in the object assigned to `module.exports.provider`.
-A few example provider configurations can be found [here](https://github.com/nasa/cumulus/tree/master/example/data/providers).
-Providers can be viewed, edited, added, and removed from the Cumulus dashboard under the "Providers" navigation tab.
-Additionally, they can be managed via the [providers api](https://nasa.github.io/cumulus-api/?language=Python#list-providers).

-For more on Provider configuration see the [Provider section of the Operator Documentation](../operator-docs/provider).

 ## Rules